 • Simplification of procedures to obtain construction permits.

-The investment projects that engage in certain activities may, until 31 December 2027, benefit from tax incentives for a period of up to ten years starting from the completion of the investment project, provided that the amount invested is equal to or greater than €3 million.
-Such projects regard (i) extractive and manufacturing industry activities, (ii) tourism, (iii) agricultural and forestry activities, (iv) defence, environment and energy, or (v) research activities.
+The investment projects that engage in certain activities may, until 31 December 2027, benefit from tax incentives for up to ten years starting from the completion of the investment project, provided that the amount invested is equal to or greater than €3 million.
+Such projects regard, among others, (i) extractive and manufacturing industry activities, (ii) tourism, (iii) agricultural and forestry activities, (iv) defence, environment and energy, or (v) research activities.

 The tax benefits may include: